AdobeDocs/analytics.en/help/components/c-marketing-channels/c-channels.md

 ## Prerequisites {#prereqs}

-If necessary, contact Customer Care to assist you with these prerequisites:

-* In the Administration Console (General Account Settings), enable the **[!UICONTROL Conversion Level]** (e-commerce) option for the report suite.

-  See [General Account Settings](https://docs.adobe.com/content/help/en/analytics/admin/admin-tools/general-acct-settings-admin.html) in Analytics help for more information.

 * Set up access to the Marketing Channel dimensions.

   See [Marketing Channels permissions](/help/components/c-marketing-channels/c-channel-report-access.md).

-* Ensure that your account manager has enabled **[!UICONTROL Channel Reports]** for your report suite.

 ## Add marketing channels {#add-mktg-channels}